The blood vessels on the retina's surface can

 only the cortex was thought to be capable.

-Now the pulvinar is instead believed to be
+Now the pulvinar is instead believed

 visual areas involved in detecting motion.